Geoffrey Hoyle

-Geoffrey Hoyle (born 12 January 1941) is an English science fiction writer, best known for the works which he co-wrote with his father, the astronomer Sir Fred Hoyle.
+Geoffrey Hoyle (12 January 1941 - 9 September 2024) was an English science fiction writer, who co-wrote with his father, the astronomer Fred Hoyle.
 About half of Fred Hoyle's science fiction works were co-written with his son.

+Biography

 He was educated at Bryanston School in Dorset, and then entered Cambridge where he read Economics.
 After 1964, Hoyle worked in London in the field of modern communications and the film/television industry.

-Unlike his father, he is not a scientist, and contributed to the more "human" side of their novels – however, he did work as a "scientific advisor" to some series such as Timeslip.
+He worked as a scientific advisor to some television series such as Timeslip.

 In 2010, his book 2010: Living in the Future was popularised by a blog which compared Hoyle's 38-year-old predictions with the reality of modern life.
 This led to a Facebook campaign to track down Hoyle and talk to him about his visions.